sillsdev/ptx2pdf/docs/documentation/figures.md

 other paragraphing style elements.

 ### Caption Gap Adjustment
-The gap between the caption and the figure can be adjusted by the following definition:
+The gap between the caption and the figure can be adjusted globally by the following definition:
 ```
 \def\FigCaptionAdjust{0.0pt}
 ```
+Per-image category adjustments are also possible.
+See below.
 ### Caption font and size

 As noted above, caption styling is controled via the `fig` marker in the stylesheet.
 Font-related styles can be selected in the normal manner.